tewidis/HPCA/markdown/instruction_scheduling.md

         - Writing to RS and dispatching happen simultaneously, so it isn't ready
     * Can we do same-cycle capture -> dispatch?
 No
         - Same reason as above, need to wait until next cycle
-    * Can we update RAY entry for issue and write result in the same cycle?
+    * Can we update RAT entry for issue and write result in the same cycle?
 Yes
         - Need to ensure the issuing instruction is written last since future instructions depend on that value
         - Since it's simple (just write the issue value), we can handle this case